awen-li/PCA/README.md

 ![case1](https://github.com/Daybreak2019/PCA/blob/master/image/case1_res.PNG)
 ***

-we present a parameter (--dump-DDG) to generate DDG.dot, which can be open by [GVEdit](https://graphviz.org/download/) as below (ICFG is painted with black color while DDG with red), in this case we could verify the correctness of DDG manually while debugging.
+We present a parameter (--dump-DDG) to generate DDG.dot, which can be open by [GVEdit](https://graphviz.org/download/) as below (ICFG is painted with black color while DDG with red), in this case we could verify the correctness of DDG manually while debugging.

 ***
 ![case1](https://github.com/Daybreak2019/PCA/blob/master/image/case1_DDG.png)